iCliniq Logo

 How to Diagnose de Quervain’s Tendinitis?

-The diagnosis of the condition is made by physical examination and from the symptoms of the patient.
+The diagnosis of the condition is made by physical examination and based on the symptoms of the patient.
 The doctor will check whether it hurts when pressure is applied over the thumb side of the wrist.
 The doctor will also do a simple test known as the Finkelstein test.
 It can be easily performed in-office settings or at the bedside.
 Generally, imaging tests are not required for this condition.

 Finkelstein Test:

-The patient must sit comfortably and relaxed on a chair or examination table.
+The patient must sit comfortably and relax on a chair or examination table.
 The patient holds the affected hand in the air and the other hand resting against their body.
 Then the patient is asked to bend the thumb across the palm and then bend the other fingers over the thumb, making a fist.
 Then the wrist is moved up and down (motion while handshaking or bending the wrist towards the little finger).
 This will stretch the tendon over the sheath.
-If the tendon is swollen, it can result in pain, indicating positive for de Quervain's tendinitis.
+If the tendon is swollen, it can result in pain, indicating a positive for de Quervain's tendinitis.

 What Is the Treatment for de Quervain’s Tendinitis?